-New Jersey Muslim group sues for mosque on Ramadan eve
+New Jersey Muslim group sues over rejection of mosque plan

 "I was shocked," he said.
 "Why now that we own a building?"

-The mosque is proposed for an old warehouse at the end of a dead-end street on the east side of the city.
-The structure, built as a factory, previously housed a chapter of the Hired Guns Motorcycle Club, "made up of sworn law enforcement offices," according to its website.
+The mosque is proposed for an old warehouse at the end of a dead-end street on the city's east side.
+The structure, built as a factory, previously housed a chapter of the Hired Guns Motorcycle Club, "made up of sworn law enforcement officers," according to its website.

-"We want to bring love and hope into that community," Hassan said of the east side neighborhood.
+"We want to bring love and hope into that community," Hassan said of the neighborhood.
 "I think we are in more of a position to do that than a motorcycle club."

 Traffic and noise concerns

 To build the mosque into the existing space, Bayonne Muslims -- the nonprofit organization that owns the space -- went to the city in August 2015 to request zoning exemptions.
-They asked for requirements that a buffer exist between the existing building and adjacent properties be waived, and that they be able to provide less parking than required.
+It asked for requirements that a buffer between the existing building and adjacent properties be waived, and that it be able to provide less parking than required.

 Ultimately, after three tumultuous public hearings, the proposal failed to gain approval at a March 6 meeting.
 The vote was 4-3 in favor of the project, but a supermajority -- greater than the four votes in favor -- was required under state law.

-Mark Urban, chairman of the Bayonne Zoning Board who voted against the project, said Saturday he'd been advised by his lawyer not to comment.
+Mark Urban, chairman of the Bayonne Zoning Board who voted against the project, said Saturday he'd been advised by his attorney not to comment.
 But in the minutes of the board's March 6 meeting, Urban said he didn't think there was enough parking in the area to accommodate the mosque.
-Given that and concerns over general congestion, he said that he couldn't agree to support the application.
+Given that and concerns over general congestion, he said he couldn't agree to support the application.

 Zoning Commissioner Edouardo Ferrante also voted no, saying the project "is just too much for this small community," according to the minutes.
 Commissioner Louis Lombardi said she was worried about the "negative impact on the neighborhood."

-"We expected completely different results," Waheed Akbar, a spokesman for Bayonne Muslims told CNN in April.
+"We expected completely different results," Waheed Akbar, a spokesman for Bayonne Muslims, told CNN in April.
 "We provided everything that the city asked for."

-During the public hearings, some opponents of the mosque expressed concern over the traffic and noise a mosque might bring to their dead-end street.
-Others cited verses from the Koran that they claimed supported violence against non-Muslims.
+During the public hearings, some opponents expressed concern over the traffic and noise a mosque might bring to their dead-end street.
+Others cited verses from the Koran they asserted supported violence against non-Muslims.

 According to the complaint, opponents of the mosque took out ads in the local newspaper calling for a boycott of two Muslim-owned local businesses and entreating readers to "Remember 9/11."